zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/dapper.md

 ---
 PermaID: 1000167
 Title: Dapper - Learn What is Dapper and Why You Should Use it
-MetaDescription: Unlock the power of Dapper by understanding basics and more advanced topics.
+MetaDescription: Unlock the power of Dapper by understanding the basics and more advanced topics.
 Learn what Dapper is, how it works, and all the documentation you need to get started.
 LastMod: 2023-02-22
 ---